Are there any age restrictions for older animals?

 My country is not approved for export to Australia.
 What should I do?

-).
+list of approved countries).
 Please note that moving your animal(s) to another country will also require you to meet that country's import requirements.
 Please discuss your proposal with your approved exporting country of choice.
-Your animal must also obtain an Australian import permit and meet all the Australian entry requirements from the approved exporting country.
+You must also obtain an Australian import permit for your animal and meet all the Australian entry requirements from the approved exporting country.

 How long does my animal need to stay in quarantine?